 Under the Catalogue for the Guidance of Foreign Investment Industries, or Foreign Investment Catalog, promulgated by the Ministry of Commerce and National Development and Reform Commission on June 28, 2017, only a domestic enterprise or a sino-foreign enterprise which meets the several requirements stipulated in the Foreign-related Surveys Measures can apply for a license for the foreign-related survey.
-On June 23, 2020, MOFCOM and the NDRC jointly promulgated the Special Administrative Measures (Negative List 2020) for Foreign Investment Access, or the Special Administrative Measures, which replaced the negative list attached to the Foreign Investment Catalog in 2019.
+On September 18, 2021, the Ministry of Commerce ("MOFCOM") and the National Development and Reform Commission, or the NDRC, jointly promulgated the Special Administrative Measures (Negative List 2021) for Foreign Investment Access, or the Special Administrative Measures, which replaced the negative list attached to the Foreign Investment Catalog in 2020.
 Industries that are not listed in the Special Administrative Measures are permitted areas for foreign investments, and are generally open to foreign investment unless specifically restricted by other PRC regulations.
 We do not believe our collection and use of multiple kinds of data from multiple sources in China to improve the cost-effectiveness of marketing campaigns for marketers in and outside China fall within the scope of "foreign-related survey" under the Foreign-related Survey Measures listed under the Special Administrative Measures.
 However, there are uncertainties under the PRC Laws whether such activities may be deemed as "foreign-related survey," which would require a foreign-related survey license from the National Bureau of Statistics in China or its local counterparts.
-If the PRC regulatory authorities disagree with our interpretation of what would constitute foreign-related survey and enforcement practices on foreign-related survey licensing requirement or if we expand our business scope to engage in activities falling within the scope of foreign-related survey, we will need to continue to rely on OptAim Beijing's contractual arrangements with OptAim Network and its shareholders to conduct certain of our operations in China, including to transfer such operations to our VIE to the extent they are deemed foreign-related survey.
+If the PRC regulatory authorities disagree with our interpretation of what would constitute foreign-related survey locensing requirement or if we expand our business scope to engage in activities falling within the scope of foreign-related survey locensing requirement or if we expand our business scope to engage in activities shalling within the scope of foreign-related survey (Beijing) Limited's contractual arrangements with OptAim Network and its shareholder to conduct certain of

-In the opinion of our PRC counsel, Jingtian & Gongcheng, our current ownership structure, the ownership structure of our PRC subsidiaries, our consolidated variable interest entity and its subsidiary, and the contractual arrangements among OptAim Beijing, OptAim Network and the shareholders of OptAim Network are not in violation of existing PRC laws, rules and regulations; and these contractual arrangements are valid, binding and enforceable in accordance with their terms and applicable PRC laws and regulations currently in effect.
+In the opinion of our PRC counsel, Jingtian & Gongcheng, our current ownership structure, the ownership structure of our PRC subsidiaries, our consolidated variable interest entity and its subsidiary, and the contractual arrangements among iClick Beijing, OptAim Network and the shareholder of OptAim Network are not in violation of existing PRC laws, rules and regulations; and these contractual arrangements are valid, binding and enforceable in accordance with their terms and applicable PRC laws and regulations currently in effect.
 However, Jingtian & Gongcheng has also advised us that there are substantial uncertainties regarding the interpretation and application of current or future PRC laws and regulations and there can be no assurance that the PRC government will ultimately take a view that is consistent with the opinion of our PRC counsel.